beshu-tech/readonlyrest-docs/examples/custom-middleware/reordering-available-tenancies.md

 ```

 In this example, before the login to the Kibana, when the username is equal 'admin', we add default tenant `rorRequest.setQuery('defaultGroup', defaultGroup);` which means,
 that it will be the first tenant opened after the login.
-After the login, we will change the order of tenants displayed in the ROR menu and our default tenant will be the first on the list.
+During the active Kibana session, we will also change the order of tenants displayed in the ROR menu and our default tenant will be the first on the list.

 **⚠️IMPORTANT** Custom middleware must return `next()` function, to not block the request